roshanpoddar12/Give-India-Assignment/README.md

 #### Solution

-This project uses `mongoDb.
+`This project uses node.js, express and mongoDb.
 The tables will be automatically created on start with 3 sample users each with 3 accounts each as per random allocation.

 Steps to run this project: